yichunzhao/spring-aop-programming/README.md

 # Spring AOP programming

 AOP can be implemented by a proxy pattern or by an OOP inheritance; the core idea is to dynamically extend the existing method to have a new functionality.
-Spring AOP intercept a method and wrapping it before/after/around with advices.
+Spring AOP intercepts a method and wrapping it before/after/around with advices.

 ## Concept and Terms
 AOP involves a lot of concepts and terms.